intergral/frdocs/docs/Contribute/how-to-contribute.md

 - Select your cloned docs site folder.
 - Create a new branch for your changes.
 - Open the folder in VS Code or your preferred editor.

+!!!
+Note
+    To run the documentation locally, use the docker command below:
+    ```docker build --no-cache -t frdocs-docs ./local-run && docker run --rm -p 8000:8000 -v $(pwd):/docs frdocs-docs```
+    For more details see the Readme of the github prject

 **Step 5: Make Your Test PR**